-“Human waste and what we do with it can be one of the most significant impacts that faces lands used by the public for recreation,” said Ben Lawhon, education director for the Leave No Trace Center for Outdoor Ethics.
+“Human waste and what we do with it can be one of the most significant impacts that faces lands used by the public for recreation,” said Ben Lawhon, director of education and research for the Leave No Trace Center for Outdoor Ethics.
 “It's a disease impact, water quality impact, social and aesthetic impact—and it's something that a lot of people just have a hard time dealing with.”

 According to Mike Smith, a forest planner with the U.S. Forest Service in Colorado's San Isabel National Forest, backcountry waste disposal is a problem many land managers share.
-High trail use, hikers' improper disposal methods, no mandatory pack-it-out requirements, and a lack of funds to provide education, oversight, and supplies (like WAG Bags, which we'll get to later) make for unappealing encounters on the trail.
+High trail use, hikers' improper disposal methods, no mandatory pack-it-out requirements, and a lack of funds to provide education, oversight, and supplies (like waste bags) make for unappealing encounters on the trail.

 Trails in San Isabel's South Colony Lakes Basin, Smith said, see 50 to 100 people every day in the summer season, many of whom spend a night or two, and signs of that heavy use are apparent.
 “Walk 50 feet from any campsite and you're going to find little white toilet paper muffins scattered around,” Smith said.
 “There's only so many rocks and trees.”

 Proper disposal ensures others don't come across your waste (yuck) and also speeds up the decomposition process.

 Places without clear practices may struggle, but those that have implemented rules have seen success.
 Nick Meyers, U.S. Forest Service Lead Climbing Ranger on Mt.
 Shasta in California's Shasta-Trinity National Forest, said packing out waste became mandatory there in 1997.
 With such a well-established program in place, visitors are mostly used to the system in place now.